ddnowicki/zakupek-api/.ai/api-plan.md

 ## 3. Authentication and Authorization
 - **Mechanism:** JSON Web Tokens (JWT) with bearer token authentication.
 - **Implementation Details:**
-  - Upon successful login via `/api/auth/login` or registration, access and refresh tokens are issued.
+  - Upon successful login via `/api/auth/login` or registration, an access token is issued.
   - Secure endpoints require the token in the `Authorization` header as `Bearer {token}`.
   - ASP.NET Core JWT middleware is used for authentication and authorization.
   - HTTPS is enforced to secure token transmission.
-  - Refresh token rotation is implemented for enhanced security.
+  - Token expiration is set to a reasonable period for security.

 ## 4. Validation and Business Logic
 - **Validation Rules:**